luispuerto/luispuerto-net/_posts/2018-03-19-how-i-updated-the-r-formula-in-homebrew.md

 <pre class="lang:sh decode:true ">$ brew pull https://github.com/Homebrew/homebrew-core/pull/25321
 </pre>

-However, I don&#8217;t recommend you to do something like this and install the someone&#8217;s formula unless you really know the person.
-You never know what it&#8217;s in the install script.
-Usually, pull request are resolved within hours and it&#8217;s much better practice to wait until the Homebrew maintainers review the updated formula and approve it.
+However, I don't recommend you to do something like this and install the someone's formula unless you really know the person.
+You never know what it's in the install script.
+Usually, pull request are resolved within hours and it's much better practice to wait until the Homebrew maintainers review the updated formula and approve it.